ÎÞÂëרÇø

 A NEW ERA FOR THE COLLEGE OF ENGINEERING

-The College of Engineering building expansion is an ambitious and forward-looking project developed through a collaborative process with input from engineering faculty and students and designed by BLTa鈥揂 Perkins Eastman Studio and Robert A.M.
-Stern Architects, LLP.
-In addition to creating a new home for the entire engineering community, the expansion will impact and elevate every aspect of the College鈥檚 academic and student experience with improved and expanded research facilities focused on interdisciplinary connections and state-of-the-art instruction spaces for hands-on, problem-oriented and team-based learning.
-The project is scheduled to be completed by Fall 2024.
+Developed through a collaborative process with input from engineering faculty and students and designed by BLTa–A Perkins Eastman Studio and Robert A.M.
+Stern Architects, LLP, this ambitious and forward-looking project more than doubled the size of the College of Engineering’s primary academic building.
+In addition to creating a new home for the entire engineering community, the expansion impacts and elevates every aspect of the College’s academic and student experience with improved and expanded research facilities focused on interdisciplinary connections and state-of-the-art instruction spaces for hands-on, problem-oriented and team-based learning.

 Realize the Impact